jacamat/lolita/README.md

 Lolita
 ======

-Lolita gives you insights about your writing hosted on Quip.
+Lolita gives you insights about your writing.
 You'll need a Quip account to use it.